zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 setting items specified below.

 A test case specification can refer to an *EDNS Query* with one or several changes to the setting items.
-Specifically, the test case specification must always specify query name and query type.

 |Setting Item          |Default value |Comment                   |
 |:---------------------|:-------|:-------------------------------|